Truck Bed or Exterior Textured application

 - Durabak begins to cure with exposure to air, so minimize exposure to air while working with it.

-- The consistency of the Durabak should be runny, as it’s self leveling.
+- The consistency of the Durabak should be drippy, as it’s self leveling.
 If it’s thicker, you can add up to 15% xylene to thin it.
 It should be mixable after adding the xylene and back to a runny form.
 If it’s pasty and thick, DO NOT APPLY, rather reach out to us for assistance.

 - You will have a few hours of work time once the can is opened (3 to 5 hours normally).

 - A second coat can be applied using a stipple roller sleeve after 1-2 hours, once the first coat is touch dry.